 If you operate a business located in the Kansas City metropolitan area, fill out a short form on our Contact page.
-You will then be contacted by UMKC SBTDC to access services and obtain assistance.
+You will then be contacted by staff to access services and obtain assistance.
 Calling our office is not the best or fastest way to speak to a counselor.
-If you are a Missouri business in another part of the state, visit MissouriBusiness.net to find the SBTDC office nearest you.
+If you are a Missouri business in another part of the state, visit MissouriBusiness.net to find the SBDC office nearest you.

 Is there a fee for your services?

 Our business coaching services are provided without charge.
-SBTDC is funded in part by federal and state tax dollars and training programs are subsidized, making them either free or affordable.
+Funded in part by federal and state tax dollars our training programs are subsidized, making them either free or affordable.

-The University of Missouri-Kansas City is the host institution for the Small Business & Technology Development Center through the UMKC Innovation Center.
+The University of Missouri-Kansas City is the host institution for our center through the UMKC Innovation Center.
 We share UMKC’s strong commitment to entrepreneurship and are involved in a variety of activities connected to its teaching and student experiential learning opportunities.

-Where is SBTDC located, and are walk-in visits welcome?
+Where are your offices located, and are walk-in visits welcome?

-The SBTDC office is located in the UMKC Innovation Center, 4747 Troost, Kansas City, MO.
+The SBDC and SBTDC office is located in the UMKC Innovation Center, 4747 Troost, Kansas City, MO.
 The in-depth nature of our coaching and training does not make services to walk-in clients possible.
-The fastest and best way to receive assistance from the UMKC SBTDC is to fill out the contact form.
+The fastest and best way to receive assistance is to fill out the contact form.
 Joining our e-mail list is the best way to receive information about ongoing training programs and events.

-Does the center cancel for inclement weather or other issues?
+Does the center cancel trainings/close for inclement weather or other issues?

 Sometimes, though very rarely, classes are cancelled by the center.
-In that instance, you will be notified by email at least 24 hours in advance.
+In that instance, you will be notified by email as soon as possible.
+We follow the increment weather closure policy of UMKC campus.
+If the campus is closed, our classes are also cancelled.
 You will be offered a refund or will be moved to the next available class.